LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-To help diagnose or rule out a rare adrenal tumor called a pheochromocytoma or a rare extra-adrenal tumor called a paraganglioma; these tumors produce excess hormones called catecholamines, which are broken down to metanephrines.
+To help diagnose or rule out a rare tumor of the adrenal gland called a pheochromocytoma or a rare tumor outside the adrenal glands called a paraganglioma; these tumors (PPGL) produce excess catecholamines, which are broken down to metanephrines.

 A 24-hour urine collection

 These tests are affected by certain drugs, foods, and stresses.
 Inform your healthcare practitioner of any medications you are taking and follow any preparation instructions you are given before sample collection.

 Metanephrine and normetanephrine are breakdown products (metabolites) of the catecholamines epinephrine (adrenaline) and norepinephrine.
 This test measures the amounts of metanephrine and normetanephrine that are released into the urine over a 24-hour period.

 Catecholamines are produced by the adrenal glands (as hormones), small triangular organs located on top of each kidney, and by cells of the sympathetic nervous system (called neurotransmitter substances or neurotransmitters).
 The primary catecholamines are dopamine, epinephrine (adrenaline), and norepinephrine.
 Catecholamines are released in response to physical or emotional stress.
 They help transmit nerve impulses in the brain, increase glucose and fatty acid release for energy, dilate small air passages in the lungs called bronchioles, and dilate the pupils.
 Norepinephrine also constricts blood vessels, which increases blood pressure, and epinephrine increases heart rate and the rate at which the body uses energy (metabolism).